 If a journalist discovers your content and likes it, they may decide to use it as the basis of an article, quote you in something they are working on or they may ask you to contribute to a future article or feature.

 So, you see, you can help yourself get found by journalists by creating and sharing your content widely online which, in turn, could lead to free media publicity!

 Always strive to create unique content that is either educational, entertaining or inspiring and, you never know, it may get noticed by a journalist and lead to some valuable PR for your photography business!
 This would boost your visibility, increase your perceived credibility and help to position you as an expert!

 Related reading: How to write a press release for your photography business

 Securing media publicity about yourself or your photography business is exciting and should be celebrated!

 It’s also a great excuse for creating marketing content that will help to spread the press coverage further than just to the audience/readership of the publication where you have been featured.

 It’s one of the things I always do when my clients are featured in the media.
 I aim to leverage the opportunity as much as possible; repurposing the PR content into blog articles, social media posts, newsletters, videos, comment pieces etc.

 Both content and PR can boost your SEO

-Content marketers know that great content delivers value to the intended audience but also ranks well for target keyword phrases so that it can be found in organic search.
+Great content delivers value to the intended audience but also ranks well in search engines.